aras62/vision-based-prediction/datasets/alphabetical/a-d_alphabetical_datasets.md

 @InProceedings{Chang_2021_NeurIPS,
     author = "Chang, Zheng and Zhang, Xinfeng and Wang, Shanshe and Ma, Siwei and Ye, Yan and Xinguang, Xiang and Gao, Wen", booktitle = "NeurIPS",
-    title = "MAU: A Motion-Aware Unit for Video Prediction and Beyond", year = "2021"
+    title = "{MAU}: A Motion-Aware Unit for Video Prediction and Beyond", year = "2021"
 }
 </pre>